GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 * Read "Real World Haskell" by Bryan O'Sullivan, Don Stewart, and John Goerzen, which tells how it is painful and futile to build something more complex than "Hello World" in a purely functional way without industry-grade tooling and frameworks.
-In this sense the book lost absolutely nothing for almost 15 years of its existence.
+In this sense the book has lost absolutely nothing for almost 15 years of its existence.

 * If you are still struggling, read [Professor Frisby's Mostly Adequate Guide to Functional Programming](https://github.com/MostlyAdequate/mostly-adequate-guide) which demonstrates how to do things in a purely functional way in JavaScript.